jackfirth/type-conventions/README.md

     (define: (f . xs) : Number
       (apply + xs))

-A rest arg contains a list, but it does not have type `List`.
-Rather a rest arg declared with type `Number` contains a list of numbers.
+A rest arg contains a list, but it does not have the type `List`, rather it has the type `(Listof A)` where a is the type given in the definition form.
+A rest arg declared with type `Number` contains a list of numbers.
 Because of this, conventional names for rest arguments must be defined explicitly with the `define-rest-type-convention` form:

     (define-rest-type-convention Number xs)
     (define: (f . xs) : Number